-Why are there motor boats on the course?
+Why are there motorboats on the course?

-There are normally three Umpire's launches on the water throughout each regatta.
+There are normally three Umpire launches on the water throughout each regatta.

 The Umpires will follow races down the course, or in the case of 200m races, sit at either end of the course to observe these races.
-They are responsible for the race once it is underway and have a duty to report any possible rule infringements during the race to the Chief Official in the tower.
+They are responsible for the race once it is underway and have a duty to report any possible rule infringements during the race to the Competition Committee in the tower.